Kuwait asks Muslims to pray at home to halt coronavirus spread

 Dozens more cases of coronavirus have been registered in the Gulf Arab states over the past 24 hours.
 Saudi Arabia reported 17 additional cases taking its total to 62.

 More than 700 infections have been reported to Friday in the six-nation Arab Cooperation Council.
 No deaths have been announced so far.
-Authorities say most of those infected had traveled to Iran, the regional epicenter of the outbreak, or been in contact with returnees.
+Authorities say most of those infected had travelled to Iran, the regional epicentre of the outbreak, or been in contact with returnees.

 Iran reported 429 deaths and a total of 10,075 cases on Thursday.